 S&T is working with DHS partners, including the Transportation Security Administration, other federal agencies, and state and local law enforcement, to:

-- Provide a central focal point for DHS canine research and development and test and evaluation
+- Provide a central focal point for DHS canine research, development, test and evaluation;

-- Promote intra-Department and interagency coordination to drive the development of technologies with broad application for the whole of the HSE
+- Promote intra-department and interagency coordination to drive the development of technologies with broad application; and

 - State of the Art Lab Analysis

 Specific Focus Areas

 - Development and testing of canine training aids that can be used to improve and test canine ability to detect new threats;